 What is the history of arkansas 211?

-In the year 2000, due to the efforts of the Alliance of Information and Referral Systems (AIRS) and the United Way Worldwide (UWW), the Federal Communications Commission designated 211 as the three-digit dialing code for information and referral.
-This easy-to-remember number was set aside to allow people to access health and human services.
+In 2000, due to efforts of the Alliance of Information and Referral Systems (AIRS) and United Way Worldwide (UWW), the Federal Communications Commission (FCC) designated 211 as the three-digit dialing code for information and referral.
+This easy-to-remember number was set aside to provide access health and human services.

 who operates Arkansas 211?